Ogweno/fortran-compile/README.md

 ### Compile Fortran program files

 **compile** is a shell script which compiles Fortran files using `gfortran`.
+It is particularly useful when there are a vast number of module files, which is the case for large programs. **compile** automatically takes care of all these module files during compilation.
 It can be invoked in the command-line as

 `pauls:~$ compile mainfortranfile.f90`